Gregpk55/Recipe_App/README.md

 - **Statistical Dashboards**: Equip the platform with data analytics and visualization capabilities, allowing users to gain insights into popular recipes, ingredients trends, and more.

 - **GitHub Integration**: Ensure the codebase is well-maintained, well-documented, and readily accessible for contributions on GitHub.

+## Documentation

+For more detailed information about how to use this project, please refer to the [documentation](src/build/html/index.html).